Nuclear spin coherence in superconducting Nb$_3$Sn: Conclusion

 \section{Conclusion}

 In summary, the superconducting order parameter amplitude is strongly suppressed by magnetic field in Nb$_3$Sn as determined from NMR longitudinal relaxation measurements.
 From transverse relaxation we found an anomalously high nuclear spin coherence, which we attribute to a strong indirect RKKY exchange interaction between Nb nuclei.
-We discovered that this interaction is modified in the superconducting state.
+We discovered that this interaction has both Gaussian and Lorentzian character that is modified in the superconducting state to become mainly Lorentzian.
 We also identified vortex dynamics and vortex pinning that is sample dependent.